American Red Cross: Question of spending in Haitian earthquake relief

 After the 2010 Haiti earthquake, the Red Cross raised $490 million in relief donations.
 The charts put to the press claim that a substantial amount was spent in the years following, but first-person accounts share another story.
 As of 2015, a total of six homes were built.

 Storms controversy (Hurricane Sandy, Isaac, other major storms)

-In October 2014, independent public interest news broadcasters NPR and ProPublica published investigative reports on the Red Cross's handling of US East Coast Hurricanes Sandy and Isaac, citing internal Red Cross documents and interviews with former Red Cross and government officials.
+In October 2014, independent public interest news broadcasters NPR and ProPublica published investigative reports on the Red Cross's handling of Hurricanes Sandy and Isaac, citing internal Red Cross documents and interviews with former Red Cross and government officials.
 It criticized the organization's response in failing to meet the immediate needs of victims.
-It also described "an organization so consumed with public relations that it hindered the charity's ability to provide disaster services."
+It also described "an organization so consumed with public relations that it hindered the charity's ability to provide disaster services".

+Other criticism included allegedly empty Red Cross trucks being driven around "just to be seen", an additional 200,000 meals being prepared to "drive up numbers" despite "most" of the meals going to waste, and "40 percent of available trucks [being] assigned to serve as backdrops for news conferences".
+Trevor Riggen, a Red Cross vice president, said he was "very proud of the services [the Red Cross] provided".
+He further stated that the "volume of services and the speed at which [the Red Cross] provided it speaks to the quality of service of the volunteers and staff on the ground".